-The Department notes that Dakota provided a copy of its independent auditors report in Exhibit C of its 2019 AAA filing.
+As noted in Section I above, the Commission granted a variance allowing Dakota to file its independent auditor's report in January of each year.
+The Department notes that Dakota provided a copy of its independent auditor's report in Exhibit C of its 2020 AAA information.
 As a result, the Department concludes that Dakota complied with Minnesota Rule 7825.2820.

 Minnesota Rule 7825.2830 requires all electric utilities to "submit to the commission a five-year projection of fuel costs by energy source by month for the first two years and on an annual basis thereafter."
-Dakota's five-year projects of fuel costs by energy source by month is provided in Exhibit D of its 2019 AAA filing.
+Dakota's five-year projects of fuel costs by energy source by month is provided in Exhibit D of its 2020 AAA filing.
 As a result, the Department concludes that Dakota complied with Minnesota Rule 7825.2830.

 Minnesota Rule 7825.2840 requires all electric utilities to "provide notice of the availability of the reports defined in parts 7825.2800 to 7825.2830 to all interveners in the previous two general rate cases."
-Dakota complied with this requirement in Exhibit E of its 2019 AAA filing.
+Dakota complied with this requirement in Exhibit E of its 2020 AAA filing.

-The Department discusses Dakota's FYE19 fuel costs and five-year fuel cost projections in the following two sections.
+The Department discusses Dakota's FYE20 fuel costs and five-year fuel cost projections in Sections II.C and II.D below.

-C. FYE19 TOTAL POWER COST REVIEW
+C. FYE20 TOTAL POWER COST REVIEW

-Dakota serves about 105,000 Minnesota electric customers in the southern metropolitan area, in Dakota, Goodhue, Scott and Rice counties.
+Dakota serves approximately 110,000 Minnesota electric customers in the southern metropolitan area, in Dakota, Goodhue, Scott, and Rice counties.

-Dakota does not own generation and transmission resources, and instead purchases its power from Great River Energy, its wholesale generation and transmission provider.
+As noted in Section I above, Dakota does not own generation and transmission resources, and instead purchases its power from GRE, its wholesale generation and transmission provider.

-Dakota's 2019 AAA filing includes \$146,451,1692 or \$80.26/MWh3 on average in power costs for FYE19, which includes generation capacity and transmission costs from its supplier during the reporting period.4 This amount is approximately 2.26 percent5 lower than the \$82.12/MWh6 cost in FYE18.
+Dakota's 2020 AAA filing includes \$147,052,226 in total power costs, or \$82.67/MWh on average, for FYE20, which includes generation capacity and transmission costs from GRE during the reporting period.
+This is approximately 3.00 percent higher than the \$80.26/MWh average cost in FYE19.

-DEA recovered \$146,958,418 in fuel costs and thus over-recovered fuel costs in FYE19 by \$507,249 or 0.35 percent.7
+DEA recovered \$145,336,688 in fuel costs and thus under-recovered fuel costs in FYE20 by \$1,715,538 or 1.17 percent.